Dandenong City SC: History

 City experienced an inconsistent first half of the season in 2016, entering the mid-season transfer window in 4th place in NPL2 East, with 7 wins, 2 draws and 5 losses, 12 points off the promotion play-off second place.
 It finished the 2016 season in 3rd place, 21 points off second-placed neighbours Dandenong Thunder.
 Following the side's final round 3–2 loss to Box Hill United, City announced the departure of senior coach Aaron Healey and his assistant Gerry McDonagh.

 For the 2017 NPL2 East season, City announced that Stuart Munro had been appointed as the club's new senior head coach, with former Melbourne Victory midfielder Tom Pondeljak named as his assistant.
-Dandy started its 2017 recruitment in sensational fashion, securing the services of Adelaide United FC A-League championship winning winger Mate Dugandzic.
+Dandy started its 2017 recruitment in sensational fashion, securing the services of Adelaide United A-League championship winning winger Mate Dugandzic.
 The club also signed former A-League players Nick Kalmar and Ljubo Milicevic.
 City finished the regular season in second place, 11 points off league champions Thunder.
 Shaun Filipović took out the golden boot with 19 goals.
-After defeating Moreland Zebras in the promotion playoff, Dandenong City faced Melbourne Knights FC, with the winner taking a spot in the National Premier Leagues Victoria top flight for 2018.
+After defeating Moreland Zebras in the promotion playoff, Dandenong City faced Melbourne Knights, with the winner taking a spot in the National Premier Leagues Victoria top flight for 2018.
 A Kym Harris hattrick saw Knights race out to a 3–0 lead.
 Two goals in the last five minutes gave City hope, but the match ultimately ended 3–2 and Knights kept its spot in the NPL.

 After three seasons of coming close, Dandenong City, under the management of Željko Kuzman, finally achieved promotion to the top flight in 2018, after taking out the NPL2 East league title.

 The 2019 season was the first time in the club's history competing in the state's top flight.
 For their debut season in the NPL Victoria top division, City signed former professional footballers Petar Franjic, Diogo Ferreira and Mark Ochieng.
 In April 2019, after a win, a draw and seven losses in the 2019 season, including a 4–3 loss to local rivals Thunder after leading the game 3–0, Kuzman and assistant coach Steve Bebić departed the club.
 The club appointed former National Soccer League footballer Ante Moric as the new senior head coach, with former Socceroo Saša Ognenovski also joining the coaching staff.
 In the mid-season transfer window, City released Franjic, Ferreira and Ochieng, but bolstered the squad with three high-profile signings in Adrian Leijer, Carl Valeri and Brendon Santalab.
 The new coaching staff and new players were able to turn the club's fortunes around, with Dandy finishing in 7th place.
 In the post-season, Dandenong City hosted the 45th Australian-Croatian Soccer Tournament for the first time and became champions also for the first time, with a 1–0 win over NPL Queensland champions Gold Coast Knights.